memob0x/scroll-padlock/README.md

 ## Options

-The library function accepts an options object to customize its behavior; these are the available options:
+The `setScrollPadlockStyle` function accepts an options object which customizes its behavior.
+Here are the available options:

 - `element`: the DOM element that will be used to retrieve the values for the CSS variables.
-- `selector`: a string representing a CSS selector to identify the target element.
+- `selector`: the CSS selector string that identifies the target element.
 - `formatter`: a function that allows to customize the the CSS styles to be added.

 ```javascript